 7. Seek out opportunities

 You need to be on it.
 You need to be looking around for opportunities all the time.
 If you hear of someone leaving their job, find out what they’re doing about replacing them, get yourself on LinkedIn and if you can, write in your status that you’re looking for work.
-If there’s a company that you particularly want to work for, send them a letter to enquire if they have any vacancies and authentically express interest.
+Found a company that you particularly want to work for?
+Send them a letter to enquire if they have any vacancies and authentically express interest.
 If you’re going down this route however, never, ever, send the email to ‘whom it may concern’.
 Any of those go straight in the bin for me.
 The fact I work at gapyear.com is on the about us page, if you can’t be bothered to find that out then I can’t be bothered to read your letter.

 Basically you need to make it as easy as possible for someone to hire you.
 If you manage to get as far as to get your CV into the decision-maker’s hands it needs to be so good that they can’t say no.